 While most of their campaigns have been a collaborative effort with other organizations, BMM itself has accomplished so much with only 4 members.
 Over the next few months, they’ll be recruiting to add more young people into their crew.

-“It’s time that we start recognizing the power that youth have in shifting things and making change in the world,” Kidist says.
+“It’s time that we start recognizing the power that youth have in shifting things and making change in the world,” Kidist said.
 “Despite the fact that we’re often the furthest from resources and power, we still find ways to organize within our community and make the change that we envision become a reality.”

 You can learn more about Black Minds Matter by following them on Instagram @black.mindsmatter